AdobeDocs/campaign-web.en/help/adoption/get-started/user-management-acs.md

 ## Migration approach from Organizational unit

->[!CAUTION]
->
+### Caution notes

->Organizational units in Adobe Campaign Standard without **All (all)** as a direct or indirect parent will not be migrated to Campaign V8.
+Organizational units in Adobe Campaign Standard without **All (all)** as a direct or indirect parent will not be migrated to Campaign V8.

-></br>
->Users in multiple security groups are assigned the organizational unit of the highest-ranking security group.
-If multiple groups have parallel top-level units, login is restricted in Campaign Standard but grants broader access in Campaign v8 after migration, potentially escalating privileges.
-To prevent this, avoid assigning users to security groups with parallel organizational units.
+Users in multiple security groups are assigned the organizational unit of the highest-ranking security group.
+If multiple groups have parallel top-level units, the system selects the organizational unit for the user in Campaign Standard and the user would only have access to the system selected organizational unit and its children.
+In Campaign v8 after migration, the user would have access to **all the assigned organizational units and their children**, potentially escalating privileges.
+To prevent this, avoid assigning users to security groups with parallel organizational units. <!--Know more about parallel organizational unit assignment here (link to ' Parallel Organizational Unit Assignment' section)-->

+### Org units and folder management

-In Adobe Campaign Standard, the **Organization uni**t is mapped to the existing **Folder** hierarchy model in Campaign V8 to maintain similar access control.
+In Adobe Campaign Standard, the **Organization unit** is mapped to the existing **Folder** hierarchy model in Campaign V8 to maintain similar access control.
 [Learn more on folder management](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/folder-permissions)

 | | **Campaign Standard**| **Campaign V8** |
 |---------|----------|---------|